• About

 3 fundamental attributes for physical skills

-We define “the basics” as the fundamental attributes that make up the movements and skills you want to master.
+We define the basics as the fundamental attributes that make up the skills you’re after.
+You never stop improving them and you never fully finish them.

-Improve Your Weakest Link
+Fix Your Weakest Link First

 Stacey performing a pigeon stretch